Montag55/NoReference-Image-Quality-Assesment/README.md

 ```
 Test images are provided in *./TestImages*.
 The Boat image with five different compression levels, compressed with GIMP, are provided.
 The file name ending discribes the comnpression level by GIMP (100 being no compression - 1 being the heighest compression level).

-The usage is very simple:
+The usage when importing the class is very simple:
 ```
 // instantiate SpactialDom class
 SpatialDom s("<filepath>");